SS Joseph V. Connolly

 SS Joseph V. Connolly was a Liberty ship built in the United States during World War II.
 She was named after Joseph V. Connolly.

 Construction

 Joseph V. Connolly was laid down on 25 May 1945, under a Maritime Commission (MARCOM) contract, MC hull 3143, by J.A.
 Jones Construction, Panama City, Florida; she was launched on 9 July 1945.

 History

+She was allocated to South Atlantic Steamship Lines, Inc., on 8 August 1945.

+In March 1947 Connolly was specially converted for the transportation of United States' war dead at the Hoboken Shipyard of the Bethlehem Steel Company.
+On 26 October 1947 she arrived at New York carrying the first 6,248 war dead from Europe.

-She was allocated to South Atlantic Staemship Lines, Inc., on 8 August 1945.
-On 12 January 1948, while transporting coffins from New York to Antwerp, she caught fire and was abandoned 900 mi east of New York.
-She was later taken in tow, 24 January, but broke loose and sank, 29 January.
+On 12 January 1948, while transporting 6,445 empty metal coffins from New York to Antwerp, she caught fire and was abandoned 900 mi east of New York.
+All 46 crewmen on board were rescued.
+She was taken in tow on 24 January, but broke loose and sank on 29 January.